-Mitsui connects to the Immingham bio-ethanol hub19 September 2011
+Mitsui connects to the Immingham bio-ethanol hub

 A significant new contract between Simon Storage (“Simon”) and global trading and services company, Mitsui & Co Deutschland GmbH (“Mitsui”), will see bio-ethanol being stored at Simon’s Immingham West Terminal (“the Terminal”).
 Located on England’s East Coast, the Terminal gives Mitsui a bio-ethanol storage and distribution hub with convenient transport links to growing UK and international markets for bio-ethanol.
 Bioethanol will be received and redelivered by sea (via the Immingham West Jetty) and by road, and offered to off takers already storing products at the Terminal.